 Sales enablement material (also known as sales enablement content, or sales enablement collateral) can be defined as any asset that helps sales reps win deals.

-Sales enablement is the practice of arming your sales team with the knowledge, skills, and assets they need to win more deals.
-The Marketing team has a unique opportunity to drive more revenue for the business by enabling sales with the content and trainings that they may not have the time or expertise to create themselves.
-No one item will be the silver bullet that helps your team close every deal, but by building a portfolio of sales enablement materials, your team will have everything they need throughout the sales process to set them up for success.
+The marketing team has a unique opportunity to drive more revenue for the business by enabling sales with content and trainings that they may not have the time or expertise to create themselves.
+No single asset will be the silver bullet that helps your team close every deal, but by building a portfolio of sales enablement materials, your team will have everything they need throughout the sales process to set them up for success.

-Here are 12 key types of sales enablement materials to build out your library.
+Here are 12 examples of sales enablement materials to build out your library.